AyushChoudhary-X/AI-Coding-Assistant/README.md

 You can download the ![Project Demo](https://youtu.be/-TLhM4JsE8k) video to view.
 As the file is of 30 mb.
 Github cannot load it.
 Note: **Video lacks in between.
 Sorry for the inconvenience happened**

-**Sorry forgot to mention in the video that it is supportable in both dark and light mode of AlgoZenith site and it is tailored to give response of the particular problem response**

 ---